biolab/orange3-bioinformatics/doc/widgets/dicty_express.md

 ![](images/dicty_express/dictyExpress-stamped.png)

 1. Log into the database to access personal files.
 2. Define the output.
 Genes from experiments can be either in rows or in columns.
-Press *Commit* to output the data and *Refresh* to update the list of experiments.
+To clear all locally cached dictyExpress data, press *Clear cache*.
+3. If *Commit Automatically* is ticked, results will be automatically sent to the output.
+Alternatively, press *Commit*.
-3. List of available experiments.
+4. List of available experiments.
 Use *Filter* to find a particular experiment.

 Example
 -------